Visit the institution website for COVID‑19 updates

 Months of entry

-Prepare for a career in the dynamic publishing sector.
-You will acquire the professional toolkit to analyse different audiences and reader contexts.
-You will also master how content is commissioned, designed, produced, marketed and delivered across different media including books, magazines, tablets, e-readers and social media environments.
-This course is taught at London College of Communication, at Elephant & Castle, part of University of the Arts London (UAL).
+Gain the creative and professional tools you'll need for a career in the dynamic publishing sector.
+Master how content is commissioned, designed, produced, marketed and delivered across different media including books, magazines, tablets, e-readers and social media environments.

-Throughout the course, there is a variety of teaching and learning environments including group work on practical publishing projects, simulations, hackdays, seminars and individual research projects.
+Practical projects and events, collaborations with other creative people, engagement with industry networks and participation in professional activities are all central to the course as you develop unique and flexible skills set for your future careers.
+Throughout the course, there is a variety of teaching and learning environments including lectures, group work on practical publishing projects, simulations, hackdays, seminars and individual research projects.
 You will be involved in a co-creation project working on our annual Publishing Innovation Conference which is an ideal opportunity to network.

 About London College of Communication